Elanco Animal Health (NYSE:ELAN) Updates Q2 2022 Earnings Guidance

 Elanco Animal Health (NYSE:ELAN – Get Rating) updated its second quarter 2022 earnings guidance on Monday.
-The company provided earnings per share guidance of $0.22-$0.28 for the period, compared to the consensus earnings per share estimate of $0.34.
+The company provided earnings per share (EPS) guidance of $0.22-$0.28 for the period, compared to the consensus estimate of $0.34.
 The company issued revenue guidance of $1.16 billion-$1.20 billion, compared to the consensus revenue estimate of $1.27 billion.Elanco Animal Health also updated its FY 2022 guidance to $1.15-$1.21 EPS.

 Several brokerages have issued reports on ELAN.
-The Goldman Sachs Group dropped their target price on shares of Elanco Animal Health from $37.00 to $32.00 and set a buy rating on the stock in a report on Thursday.
-Barclays increased their target price on shares of Elanco Animal Health from $30.00 to $32.00 and gave the stock an equal weight rating in a report on Monday, February 28th.
-Morgan Stanley dropped their target price on shares of Elanco Animal Health to $37.00 and set an overweight rating on the stock in a report on Tuesday, May 17th.
-Finally, Zacks Investment Research cut shares of Elanco Animal Health from a hold rating to a sell rating in a report on Tuesday, May 10th.
-One analyst has rated the stock with a sell rating, three have issued a hold rating and three have given a buy rating to the stock.
-Based on data from MarketBeat, the stock currently has an average rating of Hold and a consensus target price of $34.60.
+Zacks Investment Research downgraded shares of Elanco Animal Health from a hold rating to a sell rating in a research report on Tuesday, May 10th.
+Barclays increased their price objective on shares of Elanco Animal Health from $30.00 to $32.00 and gave the company an equal weight rating in a research report on Monday, February 28th.
+Morgan Stanley lowered their price objective on shares of Elanco Animal Health to $37.00 and set an overweight rating for the company in a research report on Tuesday, May 17th.
+Finally, The Goldman Sachs Group lowered their price objective on shares of Elanco Animal Health from $37.00 to $32.00 and set a buy rating for the company in a research report on Thursday, May 19th.
+One research analyst has rated the stock with a sell rating, three have given a hold rating and three have given a buy rating to the company’s stock.
+According to MarketBeat, Elanco Animal Health currently has a consensus rating of Hold and a consensus target price of $34.60.

 About Elanco Animal Health (Get Rating)